jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 ---

-An alarm buzzes from a nightstand next to a bed.
-Borinski reluctantly cracks an eyelid.
-He turns on the lamp on the nightstand and grabs his phone.
-There's a message on the screen.
-Borinski sighs.
-He sits upright, presses a button, and puts it to his ear.
+The alarm from a cellphone on a nightstand illuminates a dark bedroom.
+Borinski groans and rolls over in the bed.
+He fumbles around the wall until he finds the switch that turns the lamp on.
+He picks up the phone, reads the screen, and sighs.
+He sits upright, presses a button, and places the phone to his ear.
 His voice is groggy from sleep.

 “Borinkski.
 This better be important”